GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/commands/index.md

 Keys.
 Tab key was removed from list of supported keys in Chrome version 33 and above for accessibility reasons.

+{% Aside %}

-\* Please note that on Mac 'Ctrl' is automatically converted to 'Command'.
+Please note that on Mac 'Ctrl' is automatically converted to 'Command'.
 If you want 'Ctrl' instead, please specify 'MacCtrl' under `"mac"`.
 Specifying 'MacCtrl' under `"default"` will cause the extension to be uninstallable.

-\* Additionally, on Chrome OS, you can specify 'Search' as a modifier.
+Additionally, on Chrome OS, you can specify 'Search' as a modifier.

+{% endAside %}

 Certain Chrome shortcuts (e.g. window management) always take priority over Extension Command shortcuts and can not be overwritten.